 Brainstorm and be as specific as possible about who your ideal guest is.
 Who is your holiday rental ideal for?
 And what type of people do you want to attract.
-If you’re attracting the wrong sort now, if there’s a mis-match for some reason consider why.
+If you’re attracting the wrong sort now, if there’s a miss-match for some reason, consider why.
 Very often it happens when generic marketing messages are given ie “suitable for all”, rather than being more specific and only writing your marketing message to attract your ideal guest.
 Those who you’re a perfect fit for.
 Those who will pay your prices and leave a fabulous testimonial as you were perfect for them.
 Rather than guests whose needs you half met!

 2. The pricing

 Are you caught in the trap of each booking being of low value, where you want to increase your prices but are afraid that current guests wouldn’t book you if you do?